ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>

-  The user can use GUI program to manipulate OpenManipulator.
+  The user can use GUI program to manipulate the OpenManipulator.
 Launch `open_manipulator_control_gui` node.
 This program shows the status of the manipulator and provides the ability to operate the manipulator.

   ```
   $ rosrun open_manipulator_control_gui open_manipulator_control_gui